Opty-Fi/team-defi-adapters/README.md

 11. Deploy RiskManager at RiskManagerProxy address
     - Note: Use this new RiskManager everywhere from here onwards
 12. Call RiskManager.initialize(address __strategyProvider)
-13. Deploy HarvestCodeProvider(address _registryProxy)
-14. Deploy StrategyCodeProvider(address _registryProxy, address _gatherer)
-15. Deploy OPTY(address _registryProxy, uint256(0)).
+13. Deploy OPTY(address _registryProxy, uint256(0)).
 Copy OPTY address and paste it in OPTYMinterStorage, where there is a constant called OPTYAddress
-16. Deploy OPTYMinter(address _registryProxy)
+14. Deploy OPTYMinter(address _registryProxy)
-17. Compile VaultProxy => Deploy InitializableImmutableAdminUpgradeabilityProxy(address _admin).
+15. Compile VaultProxy => Deploy InitializableImmutableAdminUpgradeabilityProxy(address _admin).
 Note: _admin should be a different account that the one from which you deployed the previous contract.
 This address will only be used for upgrading the implementations in VaultProxy
-18. Deploy Vault(address _registryProxy, address DAI)
+16. Deploy Vault(address _registryProxy, address DAI)
-19. Switch to _admin account and call VaultProxy.upgradeTo(address _vault)
+17. Switch to _admin account and call VaultProxy.upgradeTo(address _vault)
-20. Switch back to your normal account
+18. Switch back to your normal account
-21. Deploy Vault at VaultProxy address
+19. Deploy Vault at VaultProxy address
-22. Call Vault.initialize(address _registryProxy, address _riskManager, address DAI, address _strategyCodeProvider, address _optyMinter)
+20. Call Vault.initialize(address _registryProxy, address _riskManager, address DAI, address _strategyCodeProvider, address _optyMinter)

 After all these steps, if you want to test it, you need to approve token, approve liquidityPool, etc. in RegistryProxy as usual.